Best Keyword Research Tools for Amazon in 2026: Dominate Amazon SEO

 Should I optimize for Amazon or Google keywords?

-Optimize primarily for Amazon keywords since that’s where sales happen.
-However, if you have a website, blog, or social media presence driving Amazon traffic, also research Google keywords for those external properties.
-Many products (especially electronics, home goods) are researched on Google first, then purchased on Amazon.
-Google Trends can supplement Amazon research for seasonal timing.
+Optimize primarily for Amazon keywords on your listings since that is where sales happen.
+However, if you operate a brand website, blog, or YouTube channel, you should also be researching and optimizing for Google and AI search keywords on those external properties.
+Many products (especially electronics, home goods) are researched on Google or asked to ChatGPT first, then purchased on Amazon.
+Semrush One is the standard tool for this external traffic and AI Visibility layer of the strategy.

 My Recommendations: Which Tool Should You Choose?

-Choosing the right Amazon keyword research tool depends on your experience, budget, and business scale:
+Choosing the right Amazon keyword research tool depends on your experience, budget, business scale, and whether you operate external traffic channels alongside your Amazon listings:

-If you’re brand new to Amazon (first 1-3 products):
+If you are brand new to Amazon (first 1-3 products):

 Start with Amazon’s free tools (search bar autocomplete, Product Opportunity Explorer) plus Keyword Tool for Amazon’s free version.
 This zero-cost combination covers basics while you learn Amazon SEO and validate your business.
-Once you’re making consistent sales, invest in paid tools.
+Once you are making consistent sales, invest in paid tools.

 If you have a modest budget ($40-80/month):